linuxcaffe/taskwiki-two/README.md

 - [TaskWiki](https://github.com/tbabej/taskwiki) is the way to use taskwarrior tasks in
 - [vimwiki](https://github.com/vimwiki/vimwiki/tree/tags) is a personal wiki for vim

-Edit the initial variables in the script for your own locations or wiki filetypes.
+To set your own locations or wiki filetypes, edit the initial variables in the script .

 The defaults are ~/.task/wiki/project/my_project_name.wiki